 Before your appointment take these steps:

-- Write down any symptoms your child is experiencing, including any that may seem unrelated.
+- Make a list of any symptoms your child is experiencing, including any that may seem unrelated to the reason for your appointment.

 - How often do I need to monitor my child's blood sugar?